screwdriver-wrenchBest practices

 • Customize gating

-• Update the BactoBox® software
+• Update your BactoBox® software

-• Send device data bundles directly to SBT for quick support
+• Send device data bundles to SBT

 usbConnect to Accesschevron-rightsquare-upUpdate BactoBox® softwarechevron-right